slogsdon/placid/README.md

 Extra routes will need to be added for `*.json`, `*.xml`, etc. requests for optionally specifying desired content type without the use of the `Accepts` header.
 These should match parsing/rendering abilities of Placid.

+Should required/optional params be gathered for matching purposes?
+Only return a matched route when all required params are present?

 ## Handlers

 ```elixir